is4tomj/is4tomj-hugo/content/posts/0004-004-sets-iteration.md

 Sets should be sets of common objects.
 Each object in a set should have common properties or be part of the same steps.
 Do not create ambiguity by using clumsy language like, "ones of a set"—ew.

 To refer to a subset of a set, instantiate a new noun phrase for the subset.
 Although a subset can include all objects in a set, courts are usually made up of technically ignorant judges.
-So use the `one or more` keyword phrase to instantiate a noun phrase to represent a subset of some or all of the objects in a set.
+So, use the `one or more` keyword phrase to instantiate a noun phrase to represent a subset of some or all of the objects in a set.
 The following is an example of using a set and a subset:

 ``` claim
 receiving a set of things;